Hougang Tou Mu Kung [后港斗母宫]

-Typically, the exteriors of the temple would be used for the celebration and the premise would be segregated into three zones.
-Upon one’s entrance, the left zone held stalls that sold oil, food offerings and joss sticks, and a stage that holds all 4 sedan chairs for devotees to purchase and pay their respects to the Nine Emperor Gods, performances (such as the swaying of sedan chairs, lion and dragon dances) were held in the middle zone, whereas the right zone held the kitchen and dining area and the opera.
+In past years, the space in front of the temple building would be segregated into three zones.
+Upon one’s entrance from the main road, the left zone held stalls that sold oil, food offerings and joss sticks, and a stage that holds all 4 sedan chairs for devotees to purchase and pay their respects to the Nine Emperor Gods, performances (such as the swaying of sedan chairs, lion and dragon dances) were held in the middle zone, whereas the right zone held the kitchen and dining area and the opera.

-The celebration of the Nine Emperor God’s begins proper with an invitation of the gods – The Nine Stars of the Big Dipper – to descend to earth for an annual sojourn.
-Taking place at Pulau Punggol Timor, it involves the temple members carrying the gods – Grand Master Qingshui, Marshall Tiandu, tablet of the Nine Emperor Gods, incense urn of the Nine Emperor Gods – on the four sedan chairs that are always violently rocked as a sign of a divine presence.
-This ceremony is more commonly known as the receiving of the gods.
+The celebration of the festival begins proper with an invitation of the Nine Emperor Gods – Nine Stars of the Big Dipper – to descend to earth for an annual sojourn.
+It involves the temple contingent making their way to Pulau Punggol Timor with the images of the Grand Master Qingshui and Marshall Tiandu, as well as a tablet of the Nine Emperor Gods and an incense vessel of the Nine Emperor Gods being carried respectively on four sedan chairs.
+The rocking of the sedan chairs is regarded as a sign of a divine presence.
+This ceremony is more commonly known as the inviting of the Nine Emperor Gods.